evaherbst/Blender_remeshing_guide/README.md

 ### Fixing Non-Manifold Meshes
 You can check for non-manifold elements in Edit mode under Select > Select by Trait > Non-manifold.
 A little window will pop up so you can check the different types of non-manifold issues.
 Sometimes it helps to move edges or vertices in the problematic areas around, so see if maybe the issue is duplicate vertices or edges in the same spot.

-- To solve duplicate vertices or edges, you can use the "merge by distance" tool (Mesh > Clean up > Merge by distance and adjust the values so you only merge those vertices.
+- To solve **duplicate vertices**, you can use the "merge by distance" tool (Mesh > Clean up > **Merge by Distance** and adjust the values so you only merge those vertices.

+- You can also remove **duplicate vertices or edges or faces** that are floating with the Mesh > Clean up > **Delete Loose** option.

+- To **remove zero area faces and zero length edges**, use Mesh > Clean up > **Degenerate Dissolve**.

-- If you have any holes in your mesh, you can try the automatic cleanup tool under Mesh > Clean up > Fill holes.
-You can also
+- If you have any **holes** in your mesh, you can try the automatic cleanup tool under Mesh > Clean up > Fill holes.
+You can also manually select the surrounding vertices and then fill the gap by pressing F. You can also create a new edge between two selected vertices in the same way.

+- If you have floating